top of page

 Certified Teacher of the Alexander Technique, ACAT NYC 2018

 As an expert in movement education, James is sought-after as a clinician on the benefits of Alexander Technique and Body Mapping in performance and pedagogy.
-He offers private lessons, workshops, and masterclasses to performers of all types on how understanding the body’s natural design can improve movement, leading to performance enhancement as well as injury prevention.
-James has presented masterclasses and workshops at numerous schools and organizations including the Manhattan School of Music, New York University, Mannes School of Music, Ithaca College, Montclair State University, New Jersey City University, Luzerne Music Center, Biennial Andover Educators Conference, and the Suzuki Association of the Americas National Conference.
+He offers private lessons, workshops, and masterclasses to performers, teachers, and students on how understanding the body’s natural design can improve movement, leading to performance enhancement as well as injury prevention.
+James has presented masterclasses and workshops at numerous school and organizations including the Manhattan School of Music, New York University, Mannes School of Music, Ithaca College, Montclair State University, New Jersey City University, Luzerne Music Center, Biennial Association for Body Mapping Education Conference, and the Suzuki Association of the Americas National Conference.
 He has also served on the board of the Association for Body Mapping Education.

 bottom of page